 Families who are evicted often relocate to neighborhoods with higher levels of poverty and violent crime.
-Researchers at Boston Medical Center and Children's Hospital found that homes with vermin infestation, mold, inadequate heating, lead, and in violent areas were connected to increased prevalence of respiratory disease, injuries, and lead poisoning in children.
-Living in a distressed neighborhood can negatively influence a family's well-being.
+The Researchers at Boston Medical Center and Children's Hospital found that homes with vermin infestation, mold, inadequate heating, lead, and in violent areas were connected to increased prevalence of respiratory disease, injuries, and lead poisoning in children.
+The Living in a distressed neighborhood can negatively influence a family's well-being.
 Moreover, families experiencing eviction who are desperate to find housing often accept substandard living conditions that can bring about significant health problems.
 The primary health outcome found to be related to housing is respiratory health, which is measured by the presence of respiratory disease or by lung function.
 Housing conditions that are respiratory health factors include cold temperatures, humidity, and ventilation - all of which contribute to the growth of mold, fungi, and other microorganisms.
-Living in these conditions can result in wheezing, aches and pains, gastrointestinal issues, headaches, and fever.
+The Living in these conditions can result in wheezing, aches and pains, gastrointestinal issues, headaches, and fever.
 Data from the Third National Health and Nutrition Examination Survey estimated that housing environments exacerbate the effects of asthma in 40% of children.

 Researchers in Boston analyzed 10 years of tenant complaints to the city regarding mold, pest infestation, and other substandard housing conditions.
-After adjusting for income
+After adjusting for income and other neighborhood characteristics, they found tenant race was a significantly associated with the incidences of housing conditions that trigger asthma.
+For every 10% decrease in the proportion of White residents in a neighborhood, the incidence of

-&lt;sup>169 DeGuire, Peter et al. "Detroit: The Current Status of the Asthma Burden."
+DeGuire, Peter et al. "Detroit: The Current Status of the Asthma Burden."
 Michigan Department of Health and Human Services Bureau of Disease Control, Prevention and Epidemiology.
 March 2016.
-"Eviction and Health: A Vicious Cycle Exacerbated by a Pandemic."
+170 "Eviction and Health: A Vicious Cycle Exacerbated by a Pandemic."
 Robert Wood Johnson Foundation.
 April 2021.
 Referencing Kennedy, Mary Clare et al. "Residential Eviction and Risk of Detectable Plasma HIV-1 RNA Viral Load Among HIV-Positive People Who Use Drugs."
 AIDS Behavior.
 February 2016.

-Desmond, Matthew and Tolbert Kimbro, Rachel.
+&lt;sup>171 Desmond, Matthew and Tolbert Kimbro, Rachel.
 "Eviction's Fallout: Housing, Hardship, and Health."
 Social Forces.
 February 24, 2015.